FIND US ON SOCIAL

 Playhouses

 Little kids love hide-outs, forts, make-believe kitchens, tents, and playhouses!
 In fact, they love all things that can be morphed into their own private play space.
 So, while a refrigerator box or couch-and-pillow fort will often do, if you're hoping to level up your 3-year-old’s playhouse, there are so many fun options to choose from.
 Consider the super-affordable and super-fun Ikea circus tent or a cardboard cottage for your sweet pea.
-Or maybe think about the canvas playhouse from Pottery Barn that nicely blends into any room, the sleek Little Chef Chelsea Modern Play Kitchen, or the snack shack from Crate & Kids, pictured.
+Or maybe think about the sleek Little Chef Chelsea Modern Play Kitchen, or the cottage from West Elm, pictured.

 Realistic-Looking Toys